• Skip to main content

 Five caprese skewers on a black plate.

-Also known as mini-caprese skewers, caprese salad skewers, caprese on skewers, or caprese kabobs, this quick and easy appetizer is a fun twist on the classic caprese salad, containing fresh tomatoes, mozzarella cheese, and basil.
-The only difference is these bite-size pieces are threaded on skewers.
+Also known as mini-caprese skewers, Caprese salad skewers, caprese on skewers, or caprese kabobs, this quick and easy appetizer is a fun twist on the classic Caprese salad, and even this Caprese flatbread, containing fresh tomatoes, mozzarella cheese, and basil.

 Full of flavor, the skewers make an awe-inspiring presentation and will wow your family and friends with their fresh taste and colorful appearance.